Optical signatures of bulk g-wave altermagnetism in MnTe: Optical Excitation Conditions: Photon-energy Dependence

-To complete our study of the optically excited spin polarization we now address its dependence on the laser wavelength to show that the angle dependence discussed so far is rather general for a variety of wavelengths in the visible range.
-We vary the laser wavelength from $\hbar\omega_{L}=1$ eV to $5$ eV to capture all the wavelengths in the visible spectrum.
-We wish to draw particular attention to the cases with slightly off-normal incidence ($\theta=5^{\circ}$), an intermediate angle of incidence with $\theta=45^{\circ}$, where we expect a dominant ``planar g-wave'' like dependence and the case with $\theta=90^{\circ}$, where we expect a dominant ``planar d-wave'' behavior.
-We account for a change in absorption of the laser pulse due to the wavelength dependent refractive index as described in the Methods section \ref{ch:dielectric}.
-The results of the wavelength variation can are contained in Fig. \ref{fig:fig4}.
-The upper row denotes the excited spin polarization $\mathrm{S_{exc}^{y}}$ with a color scheme ranging from a negative spin polarization (turquoise) to a positive one (purple).
-The lower row shows the total spin polarization $\mathrm{S_{tot}^{y}}$ indicated with the colors ranging from blue (negative spin polarization) to red (positive spin polarization).
-In addition we highlight the energy of the band gap ($E_{\mathrm{gap}}$) of $\alpha$-MnTe by the black dashed line to show that no spin polarization is excited at all for an excitation with an energy below the band gap.
+We now address the dependence of the optically excited spin polarization on the laser photon energy or, equivalently, the wavelength.
+We intend to show that the angle dependence discussed so far is rather general for wavelengths in the visible spectral range.
+We wish to analyze, in particular, the cases with slightly off-normal incidence ($\theta=5^{\circ}$), an intermediate angle of incidence with $\theta=45^{\circ}$, where we expect a dominant planar g-wave like dependence and the case with $\theta=90^{\circ}$, where we expect a dominant planar d-wave like behavior.
+We account for a change in absorption of the laser pulse due to the wavelength dependent refractive index as described in App.~\ref{ch:dielectric}.
+Figure~\ref{fig:fig4} summarizes the results for laser photon energies $\hbar\omega_{L}=1$\,eV to 5\,eV.
+The upper row, Fig.~\ref{fig:fig4}(a)-(c), shows the excited spin polarization $S_{\text{exc}}^{y}$ with a color scheme ranging from negative (turquoise) to positive (purple).
+The lower row, Fig.~\ref{fig:fig4}(d)-(f), shows the total spin polarization $S_{\text{tot}}^{y}$ indicated by colors ranging from blue (negative spin polarization) to red (positive spin polarization).
+In addition we indicate the energy of the band gap ($E_{\mathrm{gap}}$) of $\alpha$-MnTe by a black dashed line to show that no spin polarization is excited at all for an excitation with an energy below the band gap.
+For an incident angle close to normal incidence, i.e., $\theta=5^{\circ}$, Figs.~\ref{fig:fig4}(a),(d) show only a small signal in the excited and total spin polarization for all photon energies.
+In Figs.~\ref{fig:fig4}(b),(e) and (c),(f) for the cases of $\theta=45^{\circ}$ and $\theta=90^{\circ}$, one can identify the $\sin(4\alpha)$ and $\sin(2\alpha)$ behavior, respectively, as discussed in Sec.~\ref{ch:section3}.
+This expected behavior is found for a wide range of photon energies, but discrepancies from the simple picture based on the spin cuts, as shown in the insets in Fig.~\ref{fig:fig3}(a), may occur due to the orbital character of the states involved in the optical transitions and the number of excited bands.
+This is illustrated by the photon energy range from $E_{\mathrm{gap}}$ up to 2.4\,eV, where the spin polarization is determined exclusively by the two topmost valence bands and the first two conduction bands, which show an opposite spin character, cf.~Fig.~\ref{fig:fig1}(c) and Supplementary Information S1~\cite{supplement}.
+For such an excitation the spin polarization is very sensitive to the individual contributions from each of the few bands involved.
+For higher photon energies, more bands are excited and the spin polarization is more likely to be determined by the general spin structure of the bulk g-wave altermagnet (see Supplementary Information S1~\cite{supplement}), which is reflected in the spin cuts.
+Note that a sign change occurs in the spin polarization around 3\,eV since bands with opposite spin character are excited.
+This sign change is an intrinsic altermagnetic feature as it can also be observed in the excited spin polarization calculated without SOC, which is shown in Fig.~\ref{fig:fig1_sup}(b) and (c) in App.~\ref{ch:appendix2}.
+The total spin polarization in Fig.~\ref{fig:fig4}(d)--(f) shows qualitatively similar features to those discussed for the excited spin polarization, but these are absent in Fig.~\ref{fig:fig1_sup}(e) and (f) computed without SOC.
+This illustrates that it is possible to create a transient magnetization in the sample with optical pulses in the presence of SOC as determined by the altermagnetic symmetries.